-Introduction/Objective In glioblastoma, upregulation of oncogenic microRNA-10b and microRNA-21 is often found.
-Our study aimed to investigate whether there is a link between microRNA-10b/21 expression levels with tumor size and tumor localization.
+Introduction/Objective In glioblastoma, upregulation of oncogenic microRNA-10b (miR-10b) and microRNA-21 (miR-21) is often found.
+Our study aimed to investigate whether there is a link between miR-10b and miR-21 expression levels and tumor size and tumor localization.

 Methods The research involved 43 patients diagnosed with glioblastoma.
-We analyzed the expression levels of microRNA-10b/21 post-surgery.
+We analyzed the expression levels of miR-10b and miR-21 post-surgery.
 The data on tumor size and tumor localization were obtained from magnetic resonance imaging.

-Results The median expression level of microRNA-10b in patients with tumors < 4 cm was 214.86 (min-max: 2.13-816.89), while in patients with tumors $\geq$ 4 cm, the median expression level was 92.99 (min-max: 19.24-491.82).
-The median expression level of microRNA-21 in patients with tumors < 4 cm was 81.69 (min-max: 11.39-825.43), whereas in patients with tumors $\geq$ 4 cm, the median expression level was 40.84 (min-max: 2.68-278.98).
-Both, for microRNA-10b and microRNA-21 statistically significant difference was found for tumors smaller than < 4 cm (p = 0.027 and p = 0.047) compared to tumors $\geq$ 4 cm.
+Results The median expression level of miR-10b in patients with tumors < 4 cm was 214.86 (min-max: 2.13-816.89), while in patients with tumors \geq 4 cm, the median expression level was 92.99 (min-max: 19.24-491.82).
+The median expression level of miR-21 in patients with tumors < 4 cm was 81.69 (min-max: 11.39-825.43), whereas in patients with tumors \geq 4 cm, the median expression level was 40.84 (min-max: 2.68-278.98).
+For both miR-10b and miR-21, a statistically significant difference was found for tumors < 4 cm (p = 0.027 and p = 0.047, respectively) compared to those \geq 4 cm.
 There was no statistically significant difference in the expression levels of miR-10b (p = 0.675) and miR-21 (p = 0.183) in relation to tumor localization.

-Conclusion Glioblastomas smaller than 4 cm have statistically significantly higher expression levels of microRNA-10b and microRNA-21 compared to glioblastomas equal to or larger than 4 cm.
-Although this result is unexpected, it could mean that microRNA expression levels dynamically change after surgery and according to altered microenvironment.
+Conclusion Glioblastomas smaller than 4 cm have statistically significantly higher expression levels of miR-10b and miR-21 compared to glioblastomas equal to or larger than 4 cm.
+Although this result is unexpected, it could mean that miR expression levels dynamically change after surgery and according to the altered microenvironment.